lsst-sims/sims_featureScheduler_runs1.4/README.md

 Unlike previous baseline simulations, we now take more observations in pairs (previously u and y filter observations were unpaired).

+Note the baseline survey with 2 snaps does not quite read the SRD requirements for number of visits in the WFD area.

 ## euclid_DDF

 Scheduling deep drilling fields so they include the planned Euclid fields